 EDFU 3055.
-LEGAL FOUNDATIONS OF EDUCATION.
-Three credit hours.
-One and a half
+LEGAL FOUNDATIONS OF

 EDUCATION.
 Three credit hours.
 One and a half hour of lecture and one and a half hour of discussion per week.

 Legal aspects related with the over-all process of Education the teachers, the students and the community are examined and analyzed.
 Two analytical models or schemes will be used: the hierarchy of norms and the jurisprudence.